eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

    streamlit run ev_analysis_streamlit.py
    ```

-**f) Access the dashboard**
+**f) Access the app**

-   After running the command, the Streamlit dashboard will automatically open in your browser on `http://localhost:8501`.
+   After running the command, the Streamlit app will automatically open in your browser on `http://localhost:8501`.
 Otherwise, a local URL will be provided in the terminal.
-Open that link in your browser to view and interact with the dashboard.
+Open that link in your browser to view and interact with the app.

 </details>